mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.3/index.md

 ### Marathon Fixed and Improved Issues

-- Removed non-host reachable container endpoints from the output of the plaintext /v2/tasks endpoint.
-(MARATHON-8721, COPS-5791)

 - Improved the expunge logic so that it evaluates in the same timely manner that unreachable inactive evaluates.
-(MARATHON-8719, COPS-5617)
+(COPS-5617)